zcash/halo2/book/src/background/polynomials.md

 over $\mathcal{H}.$

 ## Lagrange basis functions

+> TODO: explain what a basis is in general (briefly).

 Polynomials are commonly written in the monomial basis (e.g. $X, X^2, ...
 X^n$).
-However, when working over a multiplicative subgroup, we find a more natural expression in the Lagrange basis.
+However, when working over a multiplicative subgroup of order $n$, we find a more natural expression in the Lagrange basis.

 Consider the order-$n$ multiplicative subgroup $\mathcal{H}$ with primitive root of unity
 $\omega$.
 The Lagrange basis corresponding to this subgroup is a set of functions